 Blueberry Buttermilk Pancakes

-Preparation time: 20 minutes + 30 minutes cooking time | Makes: 10-12 medium sized pancakes
+Preparation time: 20 minutes + 30 minutes cooking time | Serves: 2-3 people

-First of all - because they’re pancakes!
+There’s something wonderfully ritualistic about a weekend pancake breakfast.
 These homemade blueberry buttermilk pancakes are straight out of a storybook, striking the perfect balance between a light yet substantial breakfast.
-The buttermilk adds a delicate tang while helping to activate the leaving agents for maximum fluffiness.
-Each bite delivers pockets vanilla, cinnamon and blueberries that bust with flavour.
+Each bite delivers pockets vanilla, cinnamon and blueberries that burst with flavour.

 While not complicated, this recipe is best saved for a lazy Sunday morning in your pyjamas, when nothing but a mix of butter and maple syrup will hit the spot.